damack/RamlToSilex/README.md

 # RamlToSilex

-RamlToSilex is a Silex provider to setting up a REST API on top of a relational database, based on a YAML (RAML) configuration file.
+RamlToSilex is a Silex provider to setting up a REST API on top of a YaaS Document service, based on a YAML (RAML) configuration file.

 ## What is RAML ?